Skip to main content

 ESS Reporting

-Employers who provide Employee Share Scheme interests to their employees are required to report these transactions to both the employees involved and the Australian Taxation Office.
-This reporting is crucial for tax compliance and ensures that employees have the necessary information for their tax returns.
+Employers who provide Employee Share Scheme interests to employees are required to report relevant ESS transactions to both employees and the Australian Taxation Office.

-• To the ATO: Similarly, employers must submit an Employee Share Scheme annual report to the ATO by 14 August each year, covering all transactions in the previous financial year.
-This report includes additional details required by the ATO for monitoring and compliance purposes.
+• To the ATO: Employers must lodge an Employee Share Scheme annual report with the ATO by 14 August each year, covering reportable ESS transactions for the previous financial year.

 Employees